ninoseki/mihari/README.md

-  mihari http_hash                            # Cross search with search engines by a hash of an HTTP response (SHA256, MD5 and MurmurHash3) mihari import_from_json                     # Give a JSON input via STDIN mihari onyphe [QUERY]                       # Onyphe datascan search by a query mihari passive_dns [IP|Domain]              # Cross search with passive DNS services by an ip / domain mihari passive_ssl [SHA1]                   # Cross search with passive SSL services by an SHA1 certificate fingerprint mihari passivetotal [IP|DOMAIN|EMAIL|SHA1]  # PassiveTotal lookup by an ip / domain / email / SHA1 certificate fingerprint mihari reverse_whois [email]                # Cross search with reverse whois services by an email mihari securitytrails [IP|DOMAIN|EMAIL]     # SecurityTrails lookup by an ip, domain or email mihari securitytrails_domain_feed [REGEXP]  # SecurityTrails new domain feed search by a regexp mihari shodan [QUERY]                       # Shodan host search by a query mihari ssh_fingerprint [FINGERPRINT]        # Cross search with search engines by an SSH fingerprint mihari status                               # Show the current configuration status mihari urlscan [QUERY]                      # urlscan search by a given query mihari virustotal [IP|DOMAIN]               # VirusTotal resolutions lookup by an ip or domain
+  mihari http_hash                            # Cross search with search engines by a hash of an HTTP response (SHA256, MD5 and MurmurHash3) mihari import_from_json                     # Give a JSON input via STDIN mihari onyphe [QUERY]                       # Onyphe datascan search by a query mihari passive_dns [IP|DOMAIN]              # Cross search with passive DNS services by an ip / domain mihari passive_ssl [SHA1]                   # Cross search with passive SSL services by an SHA1 certificate fingerprint mihari passivetotal [IP|DOMAIN|EMAIL|SHA1]  # PassiveTotal lookup by an ip / domain / email / SHA1 certificate fingerprint mihari pulsedive [IP|DOMAIN]                # Pulsedive lookup by an ip or domain mihari reverse_whois [EMAIL]                # Cross search with reverse whois services by an email mihari securitytrails [IP|DOMAIN|EMAIL]     # SecurityTrails lookup by an ip, domain or email mihari securitytrails_domain_feed [REGEXP]  # SecurityTrails new domain feed search by a regexp mihari shodan [QUERY]                       # Shodan host search by a query mihari ssh_fingerprint [FINGERPRINT]        # Cross search with search engines by an SSH fingerprint (e.g. dc:14:de:8e:d7:c1:15:43:23:82:25:81:d2:59:e8:c0) mihari status                               # Show the current configuration status mihari urlscan [QUERY]                      # urlscan search by a given query mihari virustotal [IP|DOMAIN]               # VirusTotal resolutions lookup by an ip or domain